What is Content Score?

 ...and many more good SEO practices.

-Content Score is available for all Surfer subscribers and is a part of the following tools:
+Content Score is a part of the following tools:

 The name is the same across the tools, but the way it is calculated is actually different.
 The score you will see in your Content Editor is not the same as the one you will see while Auditing the same article.